tshepang/blog/content/The Idiots (1998).md

 Full of powerful moments and superb acting; a very original story and desirable gals (especially the newest member of the group).
-Takes some patience initially, and its eccentricity (and film stock) doesn\'t help.
+Takes some patience initially, and its eccentricity (and film stock) doesn't help.